-- Periodic presentations to the target audience on the CIP, available incentives programs, Town activities/ public ream improvements, business and redevelopment success stories in the community improvement project areas; and - Media Releases and profiles of successful projects and initiatives should be sent to local and outside media.
+- Periodic presentations to the target audience on the CIP, available incentives programs, Town activities/ public ream improvements, business and redevelopment success stories in the community improvement project areas; and - 5.
+Media Releases and profiles of successful projects and initiatives should be sent to local and outside media.

-Town of Petawawa Draft Community Improvement Plan
+Final Community Improvement Plan